Photographs from the Delmarva Peninsula.

 The Beatles in Hamburg – Photo by Astrid Kirchherr

 Astrid’s photos captured the rawness, the innocence, the attitude, the tough guy exterior, behind their insecurities, as well as the beauty of the group.
-The for these boys, rock and roll was all there was in life.
+For these boys, rock and roll was all there was in life.
 The boys loved the photographs and posed for Astrid on various occasions.
 The images from this period, along with photos taken by Jürgen Vollmer have become part of the Beatles legend, in their own way historical documents capturing a moment in time.

 Lennon and Sutcliffe (left) George Harrison (right)- photos by Astrid Kirchherr